-- (a) it finds that the admission of additional children would not breach the infant class size limit; or - (b) it finds that the admissions arrangements did not comply with admissions law or were not correctly and impartially applied and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or - (c) it decides that the decision to refuse admission was not one which a reasonable admissions authority would have made in the circumstances of the case.
+- a. it finds that the admission of additional children would not breach the infant class size limit; or - b. it finds that the admissions arrangements did not comply with admissions law or were not

+- correctly and impartially applied and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or - c. it decides that the decision to refuse admission was not one which a reasonable admissions authority would have made in the circumstances of the case.

-Appeals must be made in writing, setting out the reasons on which the appeal is made, and sent to the admissions appeals clerk, details of which will be on the School website, so that it is received by the date given in the letter confirming the decision not to offer a place.
-Parents/carers have the right to make oral representations to the appeal panel.
+Appeals must be made in writing, setting out the reasons on which the appeal is made, and sent to the admissions appeals clerk, details of which will be on the School website, under prospective parents/admissions/admissions- appeals-process so that it is received by the date given in the letter confirming the decision not to offer a place.
+Parents/carers have the right to make oral representations to the appeal panel either in person or via video conference.